fcortes/vue3-lottie/packages/vue3-lottie/README.md

   - You can call this method to change the speed of your animation.
 - setDirection(direction)
   - You can call this method to change the direction of your animation.
-- getDuration(inFrames)
+- getDuration()
-  - You can call this method to get the duration of your animation.
+  - You can call this method to get the total number of frames of your animation.
-- goToAndStop(frameNumber, isFrames)
-  - You can call this method to go to a specific frame of your animation.
-The animation will be stopped at the end of this call.
-- goToAndPlay(frameNumber, isFrames)
-  - You can call this method to go to a specific frame of your animation.
-The animation will be played from this frame.
-- playSegments(segments, forceFlag)
-  - You can call this method to play a specific segment of your animation.
-- setSubFrame(subFrame)
-  - You can call this method to set the subframe value.

 # Credits